shovon/hyperguard/README.md

 // error; type guards are used for casting purposes
 ```

-These are the very basics that you can go off of, and start validating projects, without reading further.
+These are the very basics that you can go off of, and start validating your data.

+## Table of Contents

 ## Usage Guide